haozuguo/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 The RPA bridge is a regular Java external task client and RPA tasks are [external tasks]({{< ref "/user-guide/process-engine/external-tasks.md" >}}) with specific settings.

-By default the bridge listens for tasks with the topics `uipath` and `RPA`.
+By default, the bridge listens for tasks with the topics `uipath` and `RPA`.
 If a process instance reaches an external task with one of these topics, the bridge will be able to fetch and lock them.
-Once a task is locked the bridge will try to forward it to your installation of UIPath which will take care of executing the associated robots.
+Once a task is locked, the bridge will try to forward it to your installation of UIPath which will take care of executing the associated robots.

 ## Map a Task to an RPA Bot